0xefrain/0xefrain/README.md

 # 👋🏻 Hello, my name is Efrain

 I am a Blockchain  developer with experience building Dapps and Web3 projects.
-I am former to specialize in solidity and have  basic experience working  Dapp frontend  with ReactJS.
+I am learning to specialize in solidity and have  basic experience working  Dapp frontend  with ReactJS.
 I also have experience working  with Hardhat,EtherJs and Web3Js.
 Im learning Blockchain development building real Dapp projects.

 🌱 I’m currently learning Ethereum Blockchain and Solidity